esplora/decompresso/README.md

 ## Usage

-To get started, create an instance of the `FileProcessor` class and add the necessary handlers for file formats.
+To get started, create an instance of the `Extractor` class and add the necessary handlers for file formats.
 The example below demonstrates using `ZipArchiveAdapter` for ZIP files, but you can add your own handlers or use built-in ones.

 ```php
 use Esplora\Lumos\Extractor;